Frequently Asked Questions

 It is the application that Hiru uses for the update system.
 This application will notify you whenever an update is available and will allow you to perform the updates.
 Furthermore, Systray also activates Windows’ own computer control program: Windows Control.

 The best program for communication and access.
 Grid3 is the most comprehensive communications program.
 It allows you to express yourself freely, control your environment and have a more independent life.

-It is designed for people with speech impairments and special communication needs.
-It offers endless content adapted to all ages.
+Designed for people with speech impairments and special communication needs, it offers endless content adapted to all ages.